F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 sudo pmset -a hibernatemode 0
 ```

-## How to Boot Recovery through OpenCore Legacy Patcher
+## How to Boot recoveryOS through OpenCore Legacy Patcher

-By default, the patcher will try to hide extra boot options such as recovery from the user.
+By default, the patcher will try to hide extra boot options such as recoveryOS from the user.
 To make them appear, simply press the `Spacebar` key while inside OpenCore's Picker to list all boot options.

 ## Stuck on "Your Mac needs a firmware update"